-- Operating System: 32-bit and 64-bit versions of Windows 10. - Alternate versions of Windows 10, such as Windows RT and Windows 10 S, are NOT supported at this time. - Only genuine versions of Windows Operating Systems are supported. - The versions of Windows 10 certified for use are 1909, 2004 and 20H2. - The English (United States) Language Pack must be installed. - ExamSoft does not support tablet devices other than Surface Pro as detailed above. - CPU Processor: 2.0 GHz Intel i3 processor or equivalent (Qualcomm Snapdragon chipsets are not supported) - RAM: 4GB or higher - Hard drive: highest recommended for the operating system or 4GB of available space. - For on-site support, and to back up the answer files to a USB drive, a working USB port is required.
-(Newer devices may require an adaptor.) - For technical troubleshooting, account passwords including BitLocker keys, may be required. - Internet connection for download, registration, exam download, upload, and some exam features. - Examplify cannot be run within virtualized environments or environments that require persistent network (local or otherwise) connections during secure exams.
-This includes, but is not limited to, VMWare, Parallels, Citrix workspace, virtual disks, streamed images, etc. - Screen resolution should be at least 1024 x 768. - Administrator-level account permissions
+- Operating System: 64-bit versions of Windows 10 and Windows 11. - Alternate versions of Windows 10 and Windows 11, such as Windows RT and Windows 10 and 11 S, are NOT supported at this time. - If you are using a Microsoft Surface device, please read this article for important instructions on Windows 10 and 11 "S mode" versus the standard Windows 10 or 11.
+S mode is not compatible with Examplify[®]. - Only genuine versions of Windows Operating Systems are supported. - The versions of Windows certified for use are Windows 10 22H2, Windows 11 21H2, and Windows 11 22H2. - For a better experience, we recommend that you take your exam on the same Operating System version that you have recently completed a successful mock exam. - The English (United States) Language Pack must be installed. - Examsoft® does not support tablet devices other than Surface Pro as detailed above. - CPU Processor: Non-ARM-based processor supported by your operating system. - RAM: 4GB of usable RAM or higher - Hard drive: 4GB or higher of available space. - For on-site support, and in order to back up the answer files to a USB drive, a working USB port is required.
+(Newer devices may require an adaptor.) - For technical troubleshooting, account passwords including BitLocker keys, may be required. - Internet connection for download, registration, exam download, upload, and some exam features. - Examplify[®] cannot be run within virtualized environments or environments that require a persistent network (local or otherwise) connections during secure exams.
+This includes, but is not limited to, VMWare, Parallels, Citrix workspace, virtual disks, streamed images, etc. - Screen resolution should be at least 1280 x 768.
+Scaling should be set to 100%. - Administrator-level account permissions.